top of page

 Enrichment

 Provide sniffing, chewing, and licking opportunities which are self-soothing.
 It is like reading a good book.
+Self-care and learning new things are important too.

 Reduce stress and reinforce calm